ReinIw/Autonomous-Mobile-Robot/README.md

 cd ~/Documents

 ### Make Folder
-mkdir -p ~/AMR_ws/src  ---> means this make directory ( files ) in your location cd now and then the name of folder is AMR_ws and inside the AMR_ws there is src folder
+mkdir -p ~/AMR_ws/src
+_means this make directory ( files ) in your location cd now and then the name of folder is AMR_ws and inside the AMR_ws there is src folder_